Alternative Reading Week

 Alternative Reading Week (ARW) takes place during February Reading Week.
 During ARW week, hundreds of U of T students immerse themselves in three days of volunteering on various projects with local community organizations.
 Students make meaningful contributions, build relationships, and learn more about the City of Toronto.

 Our annual ARW is made possible by local community-based organizations.
 Up to 30 community organizations welcome us to their spaces and communities.
-Alternative Reading Week honours these communities by committing to preparation, action, and reflection as core to our process.

 - deepen your sense of community on campus